nci/gsky/install/README.md

 	- Choose CentOS 7 as the operating system.
 	- Remember that the VM is accessible only from within NCI network.
 	- Use the ethernet for connection when in the office.
-	- WiFi through ANU-Secure will not be enough, unless your PC’s IP is added to the firewall.
+	- WiFi through ANU-Secure will not connect to the VM, unless your PC’s IP is added to its firewall.
 	- Use VPN to connect from remote locations or from within the office when using the WiFi.
 - The GSKY environment must be setup on each new VM.
 	- See the short instructions for quick start.